KennyYi/flutter_module_sample/presentation/how_to_add_flutter_modules_into_into_an_existing_native_android_app.md

 highlightTheme: "railscasts"
 ---

-# How to add Flutter modules into an existing Native Android app
+# How to integrate Flutter modules with an existing Native Android app

 ---